cosmos/gravity-bridge/docs/ethereum-to-cosmos.md

 ### Testing ERC20 token support

 The bridge supports the transfer of ERC20 token assets.
-A sample TEST token is deployed upon migration and can be used to locally test the feature.
+First, we'll deploy a sample TEST token to the network and then use it to test the feature.

 ```bash
 # Mint 1,000 TEST tokens to your account for local use